| |

 6. | Your Portfolio and "Old Ironsides" The USS Constitution first ventured into the waters in 1798.
 From there she became an icon of durability and success.

 In battle, the ship became known as "Old Ironsides" because the shots fired from enemy ships seemed to bounce off her hull.
-She may be ...
+She may be best remembered for her ...

 | |